DobgimaM/Dob-Portfolio/README.md

 **Description**
 - It describes demographic and clinical characteristics of doctor-diagnosed asthma participants by self-reported ethnicity and country of birth within the UK Biobank.
-- ggplot2 graphs were used to illustrate the deviation of Ethnicity-adjusted equations from the Global Lung Initiative using the standard normal distribution.
+- ggplot2 graphs were used to illustrate the deviation of Ethnicity-adjusted equations from the Global Lung Initiative using properties of the standard normal distribution.